Type your search

 TRANS CITY FOOTBALL CLUB

-Social Hula Hoop hosted by Santana FREE every Wednesday 7pm to 8pm in The Vault, Birmingham LGBT Centre.
-Unfortunately there is currently no Hula.
-Please check back for updates.
+HULA IS BACK!!
+FREE every Wednesday 7pm to 8pm in The Vault, Birmingham LGBT Centre.

 TAGS (Trans and Gender NonConforming Swimming Group)